rizwan09/budget_model/conflicts.md

 to run: THEANO_FLAGS="mode=FAST_RUN,device=gpu1,floatX=float32" python conflict7.py --train ../reviews.aspect1.train.txt.gz --max_epochs 5, this code is appended in conflict8

 Conflict8: Train full enc on a corpus of originals + blank out (sanity check with sparsity_0.0003_coherent_1_dropout_0.1_lr_0.005) {also to reproduce the full enc performace}

+conflict9: genearte test set with all gold + randomly selection of sentences depending on args.p